MdJafirAshraf/AI-Assisted-CRM-Using-MCP-Server/README.md

 # AI-Assisted CRM using MCP Server

-This is an experimental AI-powered CRM application that I built using FastAPI and the Model Context Protocol (MCP).
+This is an experimental **AI-powered CRM application** I built using **FastAPI** and the **Model Context Protocol (MCP)**.

-I created this project to explore how MCP can be integrated into a real-world backend application so that AI agents can interact with APIs and perform CRM operations using natural language.
+I created this project to explore how MCP can be integrated into a real-world backend so that **AI agents can interact with APIs and perform CRM operations using natural language**.

-In this system, I designed three main components: a CRM API, an MCP server, and an AI chatbot interface.
-Through the chatbot, users can perform different CRM actions such as creating contacts, retrieving lead details, updating information, managing tasks, and more — simply by typing natural language instructions.
+The system includes a **CRM API, MCP server, and an AI chatbot interface**.
+Through the chatbot, users can perform actions like creating contacts, retrieving lead details, updating information, and managing tasks using simple natural language commands.

-I built this project mainly as a learning experiment to understand and explore:
+I built this project mainly to learn and experiment with:

 - Model Context Protocol (MCP)
-- How AI agents can integrate with backend services
+- AI agent integration with backend APIs
 - Tool-based LLM workflows
-- The architecture of real-world AI applications
+- Real-world AI application architecture

 ---

 ## Features

 ### AI Chatbot with MCP Tools

-In this project, I implemented a chatbot that allows users to interact with the CRM system using natural language..
+I built a chatbot that allows users to interact with the CRM using natural language.
+The chatbot communicates with the **MCP server**, which exposes backend APIs as tools for the AI agent.

 Example prompts:

-* "Create a new contact named John Doe"
+- "Create a new contact named John Doe"
-* "Show all leads with status Open"
+- "Show all leads with status Open"
-* "Update contact phone number"
+- "Update contact phone number"
-* "List all tasks for today"
+- "List all tasks for today"

-The chatbot communicates with the **MCP server**, which exposes backend APIs as tools for the AI agent.

 ---

 ### CRM Backend

-The CRM backend includes APIs for managing:
+The backend provides APIs for managing **Contacts, Leads, Deals, Tasks, and Users**.

-* Contacts
-* Leads
-* Deals
-* Tasks
-* Users

 ---

 ### MCP Server Integration

-The project exposes the FastAPI backend as an **MCP-compatible server**, allowing AI agents to call backend APIs through structured tools.
+The FastAPI backend is exposed as an **MCP-compatible server**, enabling AI agents to call APIs through structured tools.

 ---

-### Redis-based Memory Cache
+### Redis Memory Cache

-To optimize LLM usage:

-* User queries are cached
-* Repeated questions return cached responses
-* Reduces token usage and API latency
+User queries are cached using **Redis**, allowing repeated questions to return cached responses and reducing LLM token usage and latency.

 ---

 ### JWT Authentication

-Secure authentication system with:

-* User login
-* Role-based permissions
-* Token-based authentication

----
+Secure authentication with **user login, role-based permissions, and token-based access**.

 ## Architecture Overview